March of the Living: Heroes of the Holocaust: 80 Years Since Liberation

 On June 4, 2025, Holocaust Survivor Day, the International March of the Living premiered the documentary, Heroes of the Holocaust: 80 Years Since Liberation on i24 News and its YouTube channel.
 This film commemorated the 80th anniversary of the liberation of Nazi concentration camps and the end of World War II.
 The film was directed and edited by Naomi Wise and co-executive produced by Revital Yakin Krakovsky and Eli Rubenstein.
 Preceding the broadcast, interviews with Michel Gourary, Director of the European March of the Living, and Holocaust survivor Irene Shashar Lewkowiczc provided additional context.

 The documentary featured poignant footage of 80 Holocaust survivors from Israel and the Diaspora participating in the 2025 March of the Living at Auschwitz.
 It also included appearances by former October 7 hostages who joined the survivors in the March.
 Merrill Eisenhower, great-grandson of General Dwight D. Eisenhower, participated in the film, highlighting his ancestor's commitment to documenting Nazi atrocities to ensure they would never be forgotten or denied.

-The International March of the Living has commissioned a number of shorter Holocaust documentaries:
+In 2026, Nate Leipciger is featured in a documentary film, returning to Auschwitz-Birkenau with the March of the Living at the age of 98.
+Marking his 22nd time accompanying and participating the program, the documentary filmed during the visit followed him as he shared testimony at sites connected to his imprisonment, including his separation from his mother and sister and the role his father played in helping him survive.